-Your lay-off continues through April and May.
-You self pay for April but make no payment in May.
-Your AD&D coverage will end on April 30th.
-Because of the 31-day "extension period," your life coverage will not end until May 31st.
-Because no payment was made for May, you cannot self pay for June or any subsequent month.
-Coverage will begin again on the first day of the month in which you return and work at least one day.
+Because of lay-off or personal leave, your employer does not provide coverage during April, May and June and July.
+You self pay for April and May but make no payment in June.
+Your AD&D coverage will end on May 31st.
+Because of the 31-day "extension period," your life coverage will not end until July 1st (i.e. 31 days after May 31st).
+Because a timely payment was not made for June, you cannot later self pay for June or any subsequent month.